HSBC to ramps up Asia pivot as pandemic hammers profits - RFI

 Reported profit after tax came in at $6.1 billion, which the bank blamed primarily on higher-than-expected credit losses and other bad debts.

-Fourth-quarter profits were halved to $2.2 billion but beat estimates, helped by the lender keeping costs down as part of a major restructuring it has already embarked on.

-The results came as HSBC published a new strategy laying out plans to speed up its attempt to seize more of the Asian market -- the region of the world where the Europe's largest lender makes most of its profits.
+The results came as HSBC published a new strategy laying out plans to redouble its attempt to seize more of the Asian market -- the region of the world where Europe's largest lender makes the vast majority of its profits.

 The strategy will see the London-headquartered bank plough some $6 billion into shoring up operations across Asia, with a particular focus on targeting wealth management in the increasingly affluent region.

-The bank made specific mention of markets in Southeast Asia such as Singapore, as well as China and Hong Kong.
+The bank made specific mention of markets in Southeast Asia such as Singapore, as well as China and Hong Kong, and also the Middle East.

 "We plan to focus on and invest in the areas in which we are strongest," CEO Noel Quinn said in a statement.

-As a result, it has found itself more vulnerable than most to the crossfire caused by the increasingly frayed relationship between China and western powers -- especially after Beijing imposed a draconian security law on Hong Kong last year.
+As a result, it has found itself more vulnerable than most to the increasingly frayed relationship between China and western powers -- especially after Beijing imposed a draconian security law on Hong Kong last year and cracked down on democracy supporters.

+HSBC vocally endorsed the security law, a move that led to criticism from lawmakers in Britain and the United States.

+It has frozen the bank accounts of some Hong Kong democracy activists with Quinn summoned to testify before British lawmakers earlier this month.

 © 2021 AFP